Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing: Supporting Note 4: Quantitative PL analysis

-To evaluate whether broadband photoluminescence (PL) intensity can serve as an in situ process indicator—analogous to the sp3, sp2 signals and their ratio, we extracted the PL intensity from the written pixels.
-The results are presented in Supplementary Figure \ref{fig:SI_PL}.
+To evaluate whether broadband photoluminescence (PL) intensity can serve as an in situ process indicator, we extracted the PL intensity from the written pixels.
+The results are presented in Supporting Figure \ref{fig:SI_PL}.
 This figure shows a correlation between the resistance and the normalized PL intensity of the written wire electrodes, which suggests that broadband PL intensity can be leveraged to assess performance of the written electrodes.

-However, given the broad spectral collection window of these PL maps ($\sim$550-850~nm), they can suffer from significant fluctuations due to factors unrelated to the phenomenon of interest, in this case, graphitization.
-For example, in Type~Ib diamond, however, intrinsic defects generate a non-negligible background in PL maps; consequently, the brightest and darkest PL pixels do not directly correspond to “pure diamond” or “graphitized” regions.

-Supplementary Figure \ref{fig:SI_PL}, in this particular case, since the sp3 component dominates the broadband PL for the written region, the normalized PL follows the sp3 trend: PL increases with resistance, consistent with a larger fraction of diamond-like bonding.
-Nevertheless, the broadband PL also includes emission from defect clusters, leading to higher uncertainty (i.e. measurement variance) than for the sp3 metric.
+Supporting Figure \ref{fig:SI_PL} also compares the PL with the sp3 intensity metric proposed in the main manuscript.
+This comparison showcases how the normalized PL follows the sp3 trend: PL increases with resistance, consistent with a larger fraction of diamond-like bonding.
+Yet, despite having similar correlation with the resistance of the electrodes, the PL normalized intensity presents significantly larger variance in the measurements.
+This is due to the broad spectral collection window of these PL maps ($\sim$550-850~nm), which can include emission from phenomena not directly related to graphitization (i.e., in Type~Ib diamond intrinsic defects generate a non-negligible background in PL maps).

-In summary, broadband PL can serve as a quantitative indicator during laser fabrication, but it is less specific and less accurate than the sp3 intensity.
-Accordingly, spectrally isolating the sp3 (and/or sp2) Raman windows—rather than relying on fully broadband PL—provides the most reliable and clean in situ process feedback.
+Thus, even if broadband PL can serve as a quantitative indicator during laser fabrication, in practice it is less specific and less accurate than the sp3 intensity, which should be favored for in situ process monitoring.